 Binary Fission in Amoeba

-Amoeba is a shapeless and small unicellular organism that has a Cell Membrane which includes cell organelles and cytoplasm.
-Amoeba also reproduce with the most common asexual process known as binary fission.
+Amoeba is a shapeless and small unicellular organism that has a Cell membrane which includes cell organelles and cytoplasm.
+Amoeba also reproduces with the most common asexual process known as binary fission.

 After replicating its genetic material through mitotic division, the cell divides into two equal sized daughter cells.
 In this method, two similar individuals are produced from a single parent cell.
 As mature amoeba is large in size, its nucleus extends and gradually divides into two.
-The division of cytoplasm follows the division of nucleus.
-So, two amoeba are produced from a single parent and parent’s identity is lost.
+The division of cytoplasm follows the division of the nucleus.
+So, two amoebae are produced from a single parent and parent’s identity is lost.

 How does Amoeba reproduce?

 Amoeba is unicellular organisms, which reproduce asexually through the method of binary fission.
 In this process, an individual divides itself into two equal halves producing their daughter cells identical to each other

 List out the similarities and differences between Binary fission and mitosis?

 - During the process of Binary fission and mitosis, there is a copying of chromosomes before a cell divides and separates to form two new daughter cells.

 - Mitosis is a process of cell division, observed in all eukaryotes- Organisms with a true nucleus.